Swasth-Apps/swasth.co/src/pages/blog/how-to-cope-with-mental-health-issues-at-workplace.md

 ## Don’t suffer alone- Seek help!

 People dealing with workplace stress or mental health problems do not have to suffer alone.
 Get help from mental health professionals to deal with anxiety and stress.
-There are plenty of online mental wellness apps like [Swasth](https://www.swasth.app/) designed to help people develop skills to cope with depression and dysfunctional behaviors.
+There are plenty of online mental wellness apps and behavioral health platforms like [Swasth](https://www.swasth.co) designed to help people develop skills to cope with depression and dysfunctional behaviors.
 You can learn, practice, and monitor your progress in various evidence-based treatment programs via this application and connect with world-class trained therapists at home.

 <!--EndFragment-->